vsornosa1/origin-full-stack-restaurant-challenge/README.md

 ### Rules
 - Please implement your solution with the Vue.js (v3) and FastAPI frameworks.
 - Please only use packages that are being shipped with this challenge.
 This concerns both, front-end and back-end.
 For example, the front-end includes the packages `primeflex`, `primeicons` and `primevue` which should be sufficient for completing this challenge.

+### Submission
+- Please submit your solution as a zip file.
+It should contain the entire repository, including your .git folder.
+- Please name your zip file by the following format: firstname_lastname.zip, where firstname is your first name and lastname is your last name.
 - Please make sure to submit your solution before the deadline.
-The deadline as well as the location for the submission are mentioned in the eMail which invited you to this challenge.
+The deadline as well as the location for the submission are mentioned in the e-Mail which invited you to this challenge.